 If you want to read this and many other Silver Age Flash stories, my recommendation is to go to a good source and purchase the Flash; The Silver Age Omnibus Vol 1.
 Many, many good classic stories, including this pñivotal one.

-Barry Allen has always been a classic, wholesome and good-natured hero, but his last years prior to his demise on Crisis on Infinite Earths were very complicated and that drove him over the edge.
-The Reverse Flash has been torturing and ruining Barry’s life for years, even murdering people close to him in the process, and the Flash finally decides to put an end to his arch nemesis by snapping his neck, which results in Barry going through a trial for murderer.
+Barry Allen has always been a classic, wholesome, and good-natured hero, but his last years before his demise on Crisis on Infinite Earths were very complicated and that drove him over the edge.
+The Reverse Flash has been torturing and ruining Barry’s life for years, even murdering people close to him in the process, and the Flash finally decides to put an end to his arch nemesis by snapping his neck, which results in Barry going through a trial for murder.

 The story is long (actually, it lasted two whole years), but it feels like a fitting end to all the tragedy that Barry had to endure in the 80s and it was also a proper resolution to end the first volume of the Flash, given a mere month after the publication of the last issue, Barry would die on Crisis on Infinite Earths.